Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzVpnSite.md

 Then it creates a VpnSite to represent a customer branch and links it to the Virtual WAN.

-An IPSec connection can then be setup with this branch and a VpnGateway using the New-AzureRmVpnConnection command.
+An IPSec connection can then be setup with this branch and a VpnGateway using the New-AzVpnConnection command.

 ## PARAMETERS